AMCN41R/blog/source/_posts/just-the-salt.md

 For instance, in our example, it might be that we never end up needing to validate any other type of object.
 We have delivered the requirement, but at what cost?
 Costs we might not necessarily think about.
 It probably took longer than the simple implementation, there will be an extra maintenance overhead due to the more complex code, and increased number of tests that now have to be kept up to date etc.

-As a good friend once told me, *"It may be the nicest code you've ever seen, but if it never gets shipped it's useless!"*
+As a good friend once told me, *'It may be the nicest code you've ever seen, but if it never gets shipped it's useless!'*

 Of course, this isn't an excuse to hack out *any* old code as quickly as possible.
 We still have responsibilities as developers to adhere to good coding practices, otherwise we end up going too far the other way, and actually getting slower in the long run.

 The challenge is working out how to meet and deliver the requirement as efficiently as you can, but in a way that can easily be extended in the future - to borrow from Extreme Programming...

-> *"Do the simplest thing that could possibly work."*
+> *'Do the simplest thing that could possibly work.'*

-*On a side note, there is a really great video from MPJ on his channel *funfunfunction* about [the growth stages of a programmer](https://www.youtube.com/watch?v=2qYll837a_0&t=5s) that is relevant here, and well worth a watch!*
+*On a side note, there is a really great video from MPJ on his channel funfunfunction about [the growth stages of a programmer](https://www.youtube.com/watch?v=2qYll837a_0&t=5s) that is relevant here, and well worth a watch!*

 ## Minimum Viable Product